pallets/jinja/docs/faq.rst

 Python implementation.
 It will however check if MarkupSafe is available and installed, and if it is, use the Markup class from MarkupSafe.

-So if you want the speedups, just import MarkupSafe.
+So if you want the speedups, just install MarkupSafe.

 .. _MarkupSafe: http://pypi.python.org/pypi/MarkupSafe